| | |

 Image: a farm with a 3-4 buildings at the bottom of the photo, a green hill rising behind it, and behind that, a much steeper rockier mountain, with snow on it still.

-Image for pinning
+Image for pinning.

-About the accommodations
+About the maps

 If you’d rather see the whole 3-week Iceland itinerary at once, just look at the table of contents below.
 You can click on any part of the itinerary to jump to that part.